Compare non-homeowner or tenant guarantor loans

 What is a non-homeowner or tenant guarantor loan?

 A non-homeowner or tenant guarantor loan does not require the guarantor to be a homeowner (a person who owns their home outright or has a mortgage).
 Lenders look at your guarantor’s credit history, income and outgoings rather than any equity they hold in property.
 As long as they have a good credit history and can afford the loan, it doesn’t matter if they’re renting.

 Non-homeowner or tenant guarantor loan rates won’t be as good as homeowner guarantor loans.
-The actual rate of interest charged will depend on a range of factors, such as the loan amount, the duration and the financial circumstances of both the borrower and the guarantor.
+The actual interest rate depends on a range of factors, such as the loan amount, the duration and the financial circumstances of both the borrower and the guarantor.

 Why take out a non-homeowner guarantor loan?

 If you’re planning a big purchase or want to pay off an existing debt, you may have considered obtaining a personal loan.
-However, if your poor credit history is preventing you from getting a loan with a traditional lender, then a non-homeowner guarantor loan could be an option.
+However, if your poor credit history prevents you from getting a loan with a traditional lender, a non-homeowner guarantor loan could be an option.

 The “non-homeowner or tenant” part of the loan refers to the guarantor’s property status – not the borrower’s.
 If your guarantor is a tenant, renting or even living with their parents, but has a good credit rating, they could still be eligible to be your guarantor and could help you obtain a loan.